Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Effective massive spin-2 fields through global SSB

-Third, it is essential to note that although the global $U(1)$ symmetry breaking leads to an effective mass of gravitons, it also produces a Goldstone Boson, which would produce a long-range attractive potential.
+Third, since SSB occurs at a specific VEV, the kinetic term of the scalar field vanishes, and only the value of the potential at SSB contributes to the effective mass of spin-2 fields.
+Fourth, it is essential to note that although the global $U(1)$ symmetry breaking leads to an effective mass of spin-2 fields, it also produces a Goldstone Boson, which would produce a long-range attractive potential.
 Since this is inevitable and its existence is questionable due to various observational constraints~\cite{Kibble:2015mwa}, this SSB phenomenon might be debatable.
 To overcome this, we must look for a scenario where massless modes do not occur.
-This naturally leads us to generalize our analysis to local $U(1)$ invariant theories. \ which is consistent with the bounds put by LIGO~\cite{abbott2021tests, LIGOScientific:2021sio} and other cosmological observations~\cite{Gershtein:1997mm, gershtein2004graviton, choudhury2004probing, gruzinov2005graviton, brito2013massive, deRham:2013qqa, zakharov2016constraining, gupta2018limit, rana2018bounds, will2018solar, desai2018limit, miao2019bounding, de2021minimal, bernus2020constraint, shao2020new, bernus2019constraining, Goldhaber:1974wg, Goldhaber:2008xy, Talmadge:1988qz, Finn:2001qi}.
-However, the value of $m$ is small to provide a natural explanation for the acceleration of the current Universe.
+This naturally leads us to generalize our analysis to local $U(1)$ invariant theories.